This post contains affiliate links. I may earn a small commission at no extra cost to you. Thank you for your support!

 Understanding Ramadan in a way that’s age-appropriate can be a challenge.
 However, through interactive and fun activities, I’ve found that preschoolers are eager to learn about this special time for their peers and their families.

-In this post, I’ll share how I teach preschoolers about Ramadan, with one of my favorite activities—Ramadan Bingo—included.
+In this post, I’ll share how I teach preschoolers about Ramadan, with one of my favorite activities—Bingo—included.
 The best part?
-You can download a free printable Ramadan Bingo game to use with your little ones!
+You can download a free printable Bingo game to use with your little ones!

 Why Teach Preschoolers About Ramadan?